jeff-hykin/Snake-/README.md

 # Snake-
 The original snake game, coded in Javascript.

-To play, just download index.html, sketch.js, and main.css and open up index.html.
+To play, just clone/download and open index.html.